Baby-Linc-Singapore/BABBLE_CODE/README.md

 ## Overview

-This repository contains the analytical code used to investigate how adult-infant neural coupling mediates the selection of socially-relevant stimuli for learning in both British and Singaporean infant populations.
+This repository contains the analytical code used to investigate how Adult-to-Infant neural coupling mediates the selection of socially-relevant stimuli for learning in both British and Singaporean infant populations.
 The analysis focuses on neural synchrony between adult speaker and infants listener through the use of pre-recorded video, and how this relates to statistical learning outcomes.

 ## Citation

 If you use this code in your research, please cite our paper:

 ```
 Zhang, W., Clackson, K., Georgieva, S., Santamaria, L., Reindl, V., Noreika, V., Darby, N., Valsdottir, V., Santhanakrishnan, P., & Leong, V. (2025).
-Adult-infant neural coupling mediates infants’ selection of socially-relevant stimuli for learning across cultures.
+Adult-to-Infant neural coupling mediates infants’ selection of socially-relevant stimuli for learning across cultures.
 ```

 ## Data Availability